Crockett, Texas: History

 The town was named after Davy Crockett, who had camped nearby on his way to the Alamo; the site was very near the Old San Antonio Road.
 Andrew Edwards Gossett, a Texas Revolution soldier from Maury, Tennessee, along with his father and brother, donated the land for the town in 1836, and named it after Crockett, whom they had previously known.
 The town was incorporated in 1837, and a post office was granted the following year.
 Crockett was connected to Nacogdoches by stage service.
 In 1839 raids by the Alabama-Coushatta and Cherokee Indians forced the town's residents to take shelter in the fortified log courthouse.
 Crockett was a training center for Confederate conscripts during the Civil War.

 The railroad came through in 1872, enabling Crockett to exploit the county's timber resources.
 By 1885 the town was thriving with a population of 1,200, and the following year a school was opened for black girls.
 It evolved into Mary Allen Junior College, which operated into the 1970s.
 In 1904 lignite mining started, peaking about 1910.
 The stands of timber were seriously depleted by the 1920s.
 The population was over 3,000 in the mid-1920s, and by 1936 it was nearly 4,500.
 The population of Crockett increased while most of East Texas declined after World War II.
 It had reached 5,000 by the 1960 census.

-During this time, one of the first loop roads in the nation (Loop 304) was built around the city.
+On March 28, 1956, one of the first loop roads in the nation (Loop 304) was built around the city.
 This traffic reliever was procured through the works of heavyweight politicians who called Crockett home.
 Blues singer Lightnin' Hopkins was once arrested in Crockett.
 In recent years, the economy of Crockett has expanded with the construction of new retail space on Loop 304.
 Several historic buildings in downtown have been renovated to accommodate new office and service space.
 Renewed interest in reserves of natural gas in the surrounding area has led to construction of energy infrastructure and receipt of royalty revenues for land.

+In late 2022, the now popular Crockett Insider satire page was founded on Facebook.
+The page has gained popularity with a number of humorous posts with one of the most popular being a satire post about the infamous Timeout club in Tyler, Tx mentioned in Whiskey Myer's hit song "Broken Window Serenade," jokingly being reopened in Crockett, Tx.
+Many residents enjoyed the humor, while many others who believed it were real expressed their anger in comments and local posts.
+There were even reports of residents reaching out to city leaders to voice their opposition to such a business being opened in Crockett.

 In 2023, the local Walmart commissioned a mural for their store.
 When a photo of the completed mural was published in the newspaper, African Americans were outraged that it included cotton plants.
 Walmart later removed the mural.